• Skip to primary navigation

 How to make vegan cacio e pepe

-Cook the pasta according to package directions until just al dente.
+Cook the pasta according to package instructions until just al dente.

 Be sure not to overcook or the pasta can get too mushy and break up in later steps.